Services We Offer:

 Nutritional counseling is an essential component to any healthcare regimen.
 While dietary recommendations are ubiquitous these days, it takes a trained professional to assist individuals in implementing realistic changes.
 By addressing personal philosophies about food, shopping and eating habits, barriers to change, and overall lifestyle concerns, nutritional counseling is able to encompass a broad approach to overall well-being.

-Registered Dietitians are specifically trained to translate the science of nutrition into practical dietary advice for healthy living.
-Emphasis is on total diet, overall eating patterns, and individual variations.
-Registered Dietitians focus on the treatment and prevention of nutrition-related disease.
+Naturopathic doctors are specifically trained to translate the science of nutrition into practical dietary advice for healthy living.
+Emphasis is on total diet, overall eating patterns, and individual variations focusing on the treatment and prevention of illness.

 The standard of nutritional care is based on a personal approach to diet and health rooted in food quality and self-care.
-Nutrition goals are achieved through various tools including diet diaries, nutrient intake analysis, personalized meal plans, and nutrition and culinary education and instruction.
-Many types of diets are prescribed, all with an emphasis on whole foods.
+Nutrition goals are achieved through various tools including diet diaries, nutrient intake analysis, personalized meal plans, nutrition all with an emphasis on whole foods.

-Reiki is a healing modality with a controversial origin that has various types and lineages.
+Reiki is a healing modality that has various types and lineages.
 Dr. Mikao Usui has been noted of its rediscovery in the early 1900s with origins in Japan.
 The word Reiki comes from the Japanese word (Rei) which means “Universal Life” and (Ki) which means “Energy”.
 Reiki isn’t affiliated with a religion, spiritual practice, or belief system.
-It is not considered massage as it is practice with a client clothed and the practitioner’s hands above the body.
+It is not considered massage as it is practice with a client clothed and the practitioner’s hands above or gently on specific areas of the body.
 Reiki is an effective form of energy work using the life force or vitality within all of us.
-Each Reiki master is given attunements that allow them to receive and channel Reiki to others - it’s like adding FM to an AM only radio receiver.
-The practitioner accesses this universal power working for the highest benefit of the individual.
+Each Reiki master is given attunements that allow them to deliver reiki to others - it’s like adding FM to an AM only radio receiver.